Hub Models → Collective Impact

 Customizing the Bright Spot Initiative to State Needs

 Each state integrated collective impact uniquely within its BSI project.
 This page highlights the different experiences and approaches that each state health department took.
 State health departments considering a partner network approach may reflect on the insights presented and adapt their approach to what will work in their state.
-The following sections highlight elements and processes of an effective partner network that states may consider when planning an approach that is unique to their priority populations.
+The following sections highlight elements and processes of an effective partner network that states may consider when planning an approach that is unique to their state.

 Partner Network Approach